Simone & Laurent Gbagbo,

 When in 1980 Ivorian dictator Félix Houphouet-Boigny allowed voting within the one-party system Laurent Gbagbo, a student activist, protested: to have the freedom to vote only within a single party was for him a “dangerous statement because it represses the right to be different, a right essential for the evolution of a country.”

-The right to difference – whether in the field of trade unions, political parties, ethnic identities, economic models or the press – is the cornerstone of the non-violent struggle developed by Simone and Laurent Gbagbo since 1969.
+The right to difference – whether in the field of trade unions, political parties, ethnic identities, economic models or the press – is the cornerstone of the non-violent struggle developed by Simone and Laurent Gbagbo since both were in their teens.

-In 1982, defying the one-party dictatorship at the time, they founded a political party, the Ivorian Popular Front (FPI).
-Simone and Laurent Gbagbo developed a non-violent protest movement, later known as “la révolution à mains nues”- unarmed or empty handed revolution- which called for democratic reforms.
+In 1982, defying the one-party dictatorship at the time, Simone and Laurent founded a political party, the Ivorian Popular Front (FPI) and developed a non-violent protest movement, later known as “la révolution à mains nues”- unarmed or empty handed revolution- which called for democratic reforms.

-Laurent Gbagbo, sworn in as President in 2000, soon faced an aggressive international defamation campaign targeting his movement's leaders - and involving established NGOs, filmmakers, journalists, lawyers as well as politicians and academics.
+Laurent Gbagbo, sworn in as President in 2000 and Simone who became First Lady soon faced an aggressive international defamation campaign targeting them and their movement's leaders - and involving established NGOs, filmmakers, journalists, lawyers as well as politicians and academics.
 All depicted Gbagbo as a dictator, Simone Gbagbo as a iron lady and youth activist Charles Blé Goudé as a militia leader.
 Such reporting has been uncritically cited by major news outlets.

 Following a contested election in 2010, were many believe Gbagbo had won, a regime change was carried out on the part of France with United Nations backing in April 2011, imposing Alassane Ouattara as President.
-This form of neo-colonial interventionism has been corroborated by the recent International Criminal Court trial.
+A two-part film of video testimonies on the 2010 elections, as well as the five months post-election crisis Part I here Part II here.

 Laurent Gbagbo was held in detention for eight months and then deported to the International Criminal Court (ICC) in the Hague and accused of crimes against humanity.

-Today Laurent Gbagbo, after having undergone 8 years of prison at the International Criminal Court, as well as Charles Blé Goudé who has undergone five years of imprisonment, were acquitted of all charges in the joint trial on 16 January 2019, as ICC judges Judges Herderson and Tarfusser asked for their immediate release in respect of their right to liberty.
+Today Laurent Gbagbo, after having undergone 8 years of prison at the International Criminal Court, as well as Charles Blé Goudé, a leading non-violent protest leader, who has undergone five years of imprisonment, were acquitted of all charges in the joint trial on 15 January 2019, as ICC judges Judges Herderson and Tarfusser asked for their immediate release in respect of their right to liberty.

-That same day late in the evening and despite the acquittal the ICC Prosecutor filed an appeal and arrested Gbagbo and Blè Goudé again.
+That same day, on 15 January 2019, late in the evening ICC Prosecutor filed an appeal and arrested Gbagbo and Blè Goudé again.
 They spent an additional two weeks in detention (as acquitted individuals) and were released only on 1 February, yet with severe restrictions which breach all principles of international human rights law.

 The reasons for the acquittal were published on 16 July 2019- Judge Henderson https://www.icc-cpi.int/RelatedRecords/CR2019_03857.PDF and Judge Tarfusser: https://www.icc-cpi.int/RelatedRecords/CR2019_03857.PDF